 BETA Program: Be Empowered To Ascend

 Come climb with us!
-We are so excited to have a chance to get everyone climbing.
+We are so excited for the opportunity to get everyone climbing.
 From those who have climbed with us before to those who have never climbed, we are excited to get you on the walls.
-Feel free to come at any time between 1-5PM or come at 1 and stay for the whole time!
+Feel free to arrive and/or leave at any time during your scheduled climbing session.

 $12 for climbers

-We can’t have this event without our volunteers!
-From working different systems to climbing along side someone, our volunteers will help make this day the best for all of our participants!
+This event wouldn’t happen without our volunteers!
+From working different systems to climbing alongside someone, our volunteers will help make this day the best for all of our participants!

-Kristyn oversees the adaptive climbing program, known as the BETA (Be Empowered To Ascend) Program, at Crux!
-She has been climbing for 10 years and discovered her passion for climbing with people with disabilities in 2018.
-She earned her master’s degree in Therapeutic Recreation from Texas State University and worked as an adaptive recreation instructor for The National Ability Center.
+Kristyn oversees the adaptive climbing program at Crux, known as the BETA Program – Be Empowered To Ascend!
+She earned her master’s degree in Therapeutic Recreation from Texas State University and has a passion for providing climbing opportunities for all.

 Yes!
 Check out our gear list above.